Tailormap/tailormap-starter/README.md

 # Tailormap Starter project

 This is a starter project to extend the Tailormap viewer with extra functionality.
+You can fork this repository to get started!

+## Public extensions

-Fork this repository to get started!
-Remember to [keep your fork in sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
+You can create a fork of this project to create a public repository with your extensions.
+Remember to [keep your fork in sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork). to get updates from this repository (this may include dependency or other updates).

+## Closed source extensions
+The license of this project and dependencies allows closed-source modifications.
+You can create a new _private_ repository using this as a template.
+To keep your private repository in sync, add a new Git remote to this repository and merge changes.
+Note that even if you create a private repository, if you deploy the result online anyone can see the JavaScript source code (and TypeScript source maps are available by default, although you can change that in angular.json).

+## Keeping in sync

+You can keep in sync by following new releases of the NPM packages of the Angular frontend, using [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates) for example.
+To keep up-to-date with the Tailormap API, change the version of the tailormap-api docker base image.
+The default Tailormap API version in the Dockerfile is set to 'snapshot', which is updated on each commit to the main branch.
+You may want to set this to a released version and use something like [Renovate](https://www.mend.io/renovate/) to keep up-to-date with new releases.

+## Developing extensions

 See [tailormap-viewer](https://github.com/B3Partners/tailormap-viewer/) for details.